Shira D. Gordon, Ph.D.

 Dartmouth College, Department of Biological Sciences

-My research at Dartmouth College focused on moth hearing responses to bat calls using neurobiology and behavior, with Hannah ter Hofstede.
+My research at Dartmouth College focused on moth hearing responses to bat calls using neurobiology and behavior.
 The noctuid moth ear is one of the most simple ears with only two auditory receptor neurons per ear.
 However, the moth has complex behaviors and responds to bat calls that are distant (low sound levels) by turning away and closer (louder sound levels) with erratic flight behavior.

 University of Strathclyde, Department of Electronic and Electrical Engineering, Center for Ultrasonic Engineering

-My first postdoctoral fellowship was with James Windmill where we studied bioacoustics.
-I primarily focused on locust hearing looking at the movement of their ear drum with sound and their neurophysiological responses.
-I considered several environmental factors that may affect hearing: phase (gregarious or solitarious), age, temperature.
-In addition, I researched cicada hearing sensitivity.
+My first postdoctoral fellowship I studied bioacoustics, focusing primarily on locust hearing.
+I researched the movement of their ear drum with sound and their neurophysiological responses.
+Engineers then took this information to create microphone mimics.
+In my research, I considered several environmental factors that may affect hearing: phase (an epigenetic effect resulting in gregarious/solitary animals), age, & temperature.
 I also studied how spider silk vibrates with sound.

 University of Cincinnati, Department of Biological Sciences

-My Ph.D. work focused on spider courtship communication with George Uetz.
+My Ph.D. work focused on wolf spider, Schizocosa ocreata, courtship communication.
 I studied multimodal communication, but focused on vibration.
 My projects centered on how environmental factors like substrate or noise influenced spider communication.

 University of Georgia, Department of Entomology

-During my Masters with Mike Strand, a National Academy of Sciences member, I studied the development of a parasitoid wasp as it went from 2 to 2000 identical embryos.
-My focus was understanding how the brood multiplied and if there was cellular communication between the morula.
+During my Masters, I studied the development of a parasitoid wasp, Copidosoma floridanum, as it went from 2 to 2000 identical embryos.
+I used biochemistry, developmental biology, cell biology, and genetics to understand how the brood multiplied and if there was cellular communication between the developing morula.